 It could indicate that the file requested by the hack attempt had a security vulnerability that the hacker was able to exploit with their request.
 The exploitable file does not have to be the same file that was modified.
 The exploitable file is just the doorway to get at the other files.
 In this case, you would examine the requested file (not the modified file) for possible security vulnerabilities.
 This is how your logs can help identify how a hacker got in.

+As another example, if you use a database, and if SQL injection attacks are the only type of hack attempt your site ever receives, SQL Injection becomes your primary suspect.
 Your FTP log shows FTP accesses to your site.
 FTP stands for File Transfer Protocol.
 In contrast to HTTP, which is most often used to request files for viewing, FTP is a method of transferring files both to and from your server.
 It's normally used only by you, the site administrator, but if malicious people or robots manage to log into your FTP as you, they can download your pages, modify them, and upload them back to your website.
 The only IP addresses in the FTP log should be yours and other authorized FTP users.
 Make sure the timestamps match times you were logged in and doing transfers.

-There is reference information about FTP log file format at Apple Developer Connection
+There is reference information about FTP log file format at Apple Developer Connection.

 I've seen reports of numerous instances where a webhost spotted in an FTP log a transfer from an IP address other than that of the site owner and immediately informed the owner that their password had been stolen.
 In too many of these instances, the surrounding circumstances make the webhost's claim unbelievable.
 Here is an alternative explanation: